 The space just right to add the symbol and imagery, subtle bet scary to me.

-I scared to make this body of work.
-It stayed in me like rot.
-I got a little out, I reacted, badly, thank fully I was in therapy at the time.
-That is the only reason the work exists as it dose.
-Without the therapy I would have staid in behavioural loops.
-I was leaning to talk.
 A series of paintings, an aggressive body of work most private, confined to the edges of my studio.
 I feared how I would react if I started painting those images, the mere hint of a male figure.
-I feared how my mind would react, knowing how powerful it was, how it shape me so far and over coming so much.
+I feared how my mind would react, knowing how powerful it was, how it shaped me, talking, over coming so much.
 Just talking when I finally could say a few words out loud; gave me the strongest fight or flight response I have ever experienced.
-Sitting in a chair shacking all over, drenched in cold sweat, followed by an intense head ache, exhaustion and an early night, where dreams re-wrote and savagery screamed all the feels at me.
+Sitting in a chair shacking all over, drenched in cold sweat, followed by an intense head ache, exhaustion and an early night, where dreams re-wrote and savagely screamed all the feels at me.
 I ran, I hid, I watched, I began to understand, accept and move on.
 Slowly.

 A succession of small resent events, studio work, sleep, research backed by the original trauma and all the hard work and change I have made to live beyond it lead me to this post.

 Why didn’t you tell?
 I laugh, a joke, surely?
 Tell and have my entire world fall around me?
 No, it took some serious back up and 18 years for me to have the power to wield my axe.
 My axe destroyed my sham of a marriage 6 months in, it subsequently destroyed my family relationships and one good long term relationship.
 This was before I even got to the point where I could talk about my abuse with some kind of ownership.
 My axe was merely my gut reaction and conditioning by my up bringing to make problems go away.
 Smash and run.

 Why didn’t you tell me?